 People who pursue a doctoral degree in educational technology are highly motivated by two things: a passion for applying research to the practice of teaching and learning, and a driving desire to lead and innovate in this ever changing field.

 Department of Educational Technology, College of Education, Education Building, Room E-312

 (208) 426-4875 ~ firstname.lastname@example.org

 Students enrolled in the Ed.D. in Educational Technology are required to enroll in at least six credit hours during each of the first four semesters.
 In so doing, a student will have completed 24 credit hours within two years.
 A student’s research interest will be developed from the start of the program, but concentration on the literature review and research proposal development tends to gain momentum around the same time as the required comprehensive exam (this happens after course work has been completed).
 Only select cognate and elective courses can be completed during the summer session, no online core or research courses are offered during the summer.

 Students are encouraged to count previous graduate-level courses toward their cognate or elective credit requirements.
-Any transfer credits must have been taken within seven calendar years of the time of admission to the program, as well as meet other Graduate College requirements (see pp. 30-31 of the catalog linked below).
-Before transferring courses, or taking courses at other institutions to substitute for required courses, students are strongly encouraged have a conversation with their advisor.
+Any transfer credits must have been taken within seven calendar years of the time of admission to the program, as well as meet other Graduate College requirements.
+Advising on specific transfer courses will only be provided to those who have been extended an invitation to join the program.

-Assuming the minimum 6 credit hour per semester load, a student could complete course work within two years provided s/he also had an appropriate number of qualifying transfer credit hours.
-Completing the dissertation proposal, data collection, and finalizing the dissertation could conceivably be completed with an additional year of work.
-Students have a total of seven years to complete the degree.
+Assuming the minimum six credit hour per semester load, a student could complete course work within two to three years depending on the number of qualifying transfer credit hours.
+Completing the dissertation proposal, data collection, and finalizing the dissertation could conceivably be completed with an additional two years of work.
+Students have a total of seven years to complete the degree

 For more information about the Graduate College at Boise State, please review the most current catalog.